bicciatolab/FIERCE/README.md

 #### Install packages in R

-Thus, before installing `FIERCE`, users must open their R console and run the following code to install package's dependencies, which are deployed by CRAN, Bioconductor and Github.
+Before installing `FIERCE`, users must open their R console and run the following code to install the dependencies that are provided by CRAN, Bioconductor and Github.

 ```r
 CRANdep <- c("spatstat.core","ranger","pbkrtest","Seurat", "SeuratObject", "BiocManager")